 The options for privatisation are somewhat limited in this case where the operation is just for a single local authority.
-In cases where a facility is also used by other Municipalities, then there is greater scope for private involvement for reasons such as the following:
+In cases where a facility is shared between Municipalities in a regional approach, then there is greater scope for private involvement for reasons such as the following:

-- The scale of operation is larger, and therefore more attractive for a private company to commit Capex funds and mobilise. - A further disincentive to involving the private sector is that the work required is relatively low technology, and therefore has low possible margins.
+- The scale of operation is larger, and therefore more attractive for a private company to commit Capex funds and mobilise. - The regional context means that at least one of the City's cannot be directly involved in the operation of the facility.
+This can result in some friction between the member City's.
+Using a third party, possibly the private sector, to operate the facility gets around this issue. - A further disincentive to involving the private sector is that the work required is relatively low technology, and therefore has low possible margins.
 The recycling systems for example will most likely be basic Neighbourhood level systems using lower cost civil society or possibly NGO staff.
 The collection system is unlikely to be mechanised in the foreseeable future to equipment such as side-lift trucks for Mobile Garbage Bins (MGBs) of say 240-litre capacity.
-Similarly the disposal facility is only a Controlled Landfill which has only basic operational requirements compared with a Sanitary Landfill.

-For these relatively simple operations, the private sector may not be attracted because of the low potential for innovative solutions or management that will make the private sector price cheaper than the cost that the Municipality themselves can operate the facility.
-Once the Controlled Landfills have to be converted to Sanitary Landfills, or perhaps enlarged to to be used by neighboring local government units, then there may be more scope to involve the private sector.
+Similarly the disposal facility is only a Controlled Landfill which has only basic operational requirements compared with a Sanitary Landfill. - For these relatively simple operations, the private sector may not be attracted because of the low potential for innovative solutions or management that will make the private sector price cheaper than the cost that the City themselves can operate the facility.
+Once the Controlled Landfills have to be converted to Sanitary Landfills, or perhaps enlarged to become a regional facility, then there may be more scope to involve the private sector.

-However if the Municipality is interested in seeking private sector involvement, it can be sought on non-commitment basis.
-This means that the Municipality can seek tenders for one or more components of their waste management services and compare the offers with their internal records of costs under Municipality operation.
-If the Municipality appears to be less expensive for the same level of service, then the Municipality would not be obligated to award the tender.
+However if the City is interested in seeking private sector involvement, it can be sought on non-commitment basis.
+This means that the City can seek tenders for one or more components of their waste management services and compare the offers with their internal records of costs under City operation.
+If the City appears to be less expensive for the same level of service, then the City would not be obligated to award the tender.
 In any case, it is likely that the collection, recycling, composting and Controlled Landfill aspects will be undertaken under different arrangements, contractual or otherwise.

 It is also critical to consider the length of contracts for privatisation success.
 Short contracts of a year or two are insufficient to allow the investor to recover his Capex exposure on equipment or site development if a landfilling operation.
-Any privatisation contracts requiring extensive capital injection by the operator must be at least 5 years in duration for equipment, but a minimum of 10 years for facilities, to allow amortisation of the capital cost.
+Any privatisation contracts requiring extensive capital injection by the operator must be at least 5 years in duration, but preferably a minimum of 10 years, to allow amortisation of the capital cost.

-The following sub-sections address the most common options for the various levels of private sector participation in the ISWM requirements of the Municipality.
-The five (5) generic options are listed below and discussed.
-The Municipality should just be aware of the privatisation spectrum available to them, and the various pros and cons associated with the options.
+The following sub-sections address the most common options for the various levels of private sector participation in the ISWM requirements of the City.
+The seven (7) generic options are listed below and discussed.
+The City should just be aware of the privatisation spectrum available to them, and the various pros and cons associated with the options.